VjeranKenda/calculator_basic/README.md

 # ... or ...
 # Can You Teach an Old Dog New Tricks

-Basic GUI calculator build in Python with tkinker GUI
+Basic GUI calculator build with Python 3.4 with tkinker GUI.
+No additional packages or installation needed.
+Run with command: python calculator_basic.py

 ![Image of calculator v0.02](https://github.com/VjeranKenda/calculator_basic/blob/master/calculator_basic_1.png)

 # Description

 *F*unny *T*hing *W*orks (sort capital descending):
-- *calculator_basic.py is current working version*
+- *(calculator_basic.py) is current working version*
 - input is from buttons and keyboard
 - operator precedence working
 - equal sign do not behave as on real calculator
 - division by zero will stop with error
 - operator after operator will stop with error

+Use Python 3.4 or above.

 - tkinter : use grid geomerty for the start if you don't want to spend huge amount of time to packing

-Use Python 3.4 or above.

 # What is this all about?
 FTW